spyboy-productions/PhantomCrawler/README.md

 **Get proxies** and add in `proxies.txt`

-you can add it from here: https://free-proxy-list.net/
+You can add it from here: https://free-proxy-list.net/

 **How to Use:**
 1. Clone the repository: `git clone https://github.com/yourusername/PhantomCrawler.git`
-2. Install dependencies: `pip install -r requirements.txt`
+2. Install dependencies: `pip3 install -r requirements.txt`
-3. Run the script: `python proxies.py`
+3. Run the script: `python3 PhantomCrawler.py`

 **Disclaimer:**
 PhantomCrawler is intended for educational and testing purposes only.
 Users are cautioned against any misuse, including potential DDoS activities.
 Always ensure compliance with the terms of service of websites being tested and adhere to ethical standards.